TCP Prague Fall-back on Detection of a Classic ECN AQM

-A large number of tests over a wider range of scenarios is then planned, for instance: \begin{itemize} \item with mixed RTTs, and emulating applications that sometimes self-limit the window; \item over different Classic AQMs that might be deployed in shared queues on the Internet (COBALT, DOCSIS PIE, RED);
+Then a large number of tests over a wider range of scenarios was planned, for instance: \begin{itemize} \item with mixed RTTs, and emulating applications that sometimes self-limit the window; \item over different Classic AQMs that might be deployed in shared queues on the Internet (COBALT, DOCSIS PIE, RED);

 \item over different L4S AQMs, e.g.\ FQ\_CoDel with a shallow ECN threshold, DualPI2 with a ramp instead of a step;

 \item with different combinations of TCP Prague features enabled or disabled, e.g.\ RTT independence, paced chirping; \end{itemize}